Propaganda in Nazi Germany: Speakers

 The Nazi Party relied heavily on speakers to make its propaganda presentations, most heavily before they came to power, but also afterwards.
 In Mein Kampf, Hitler recounted that he had realised that it was not written matter but the spoken word that brought about changes, as people would not read things that they disagreed with, but would linger to hear a speaker.
 Furthermore, speakers, having their audiences before them, could see their reactions and adjust accordingly, to persuade.
 His own oratory was a major factor in his rise, and he despised those who came to read pre-written speeches.

 Such speakers were particularly important when the information put across was not desired to reach foreigners, who could access the mass media.
 Schools were instituted to substitute for the political conflict that had formed the old speakers.
 In 1939, Walter Tiessler, speaking of his own experience as an early speaker, urged that they continue.

 Sturmabteilung speakers were used, though their reliance on instinct sometimes offended well-educated audiences, but their blunt and folksy manner often had its own appeal.

 The ministry would provide such speakers with information, such as how to spin the problems on the eastern front, or how to discuss the cuts in food rations.
 The party propaganda headquarters, sent the Redner-Schnellinformation (Speakers' Express Information) out with guidelines for immediate campaigns, such as antisemitic campaigns and what information to present.

 Specific groups were targeted with such speakers.
-Speakers, for instance, were created specifically for Hitler Youth.
+Speakers were created specifically, for instance, for Hitler Youth.
 These would, among other things, lecture Hitler Youth members and the BDM on the need to produce more children.

 Speakers often addressed political or military rallies, which were well-orchestrated events with banners and marching bands.